-This committee is responsible for scheduling Used Uniform Sales events with Administration, the PPA Executive Officers.
+This committee is responsible for scheduling Used Uniform Sales events with Administration and the PPA Executive Officers.
 This committee will have a PPA Chairperson(s) to spearhead these events, typically two sales per year.
-The committee will collect donated uniform items, task committee volunteer assistants to ensure items are in "for sale" condition, and also store said items before and after each sale.
-The committee must also coordinate with the PPA Treasurer timely to obtain a cash box, ensure proceeds are properly accounted for, and also submit cash box proceeds to the accounting office (Greco Hall).
+The committee will collect donated uniform items, task committee volunteer assistants to ensure items are in "for sale" condition, and store said items before and after each sale.
+The committee must also coordinate with the PPA Treasurer in a timely manner to obtain a cash box, ensure proceeds are properly accounted for, and submit cash box proceeds to the accounting office (Greco Hall) or to an Executive Board Member for deposit.
 Additionally, the committee must clean up the location utilized for the sale and remove unsold items immediately after each sale event.
 At the end of the sale, the committee will report volunteer hours to the Parent Hour Coordinators for timely credit.